Beur: Use

 The word beur was coined using verlan for the word arabe, which means Arabic or Arab in French.
 Since the late 1990s, many young people have used the twice-verlanised term rebeu as a synonym.
 This term is now the dominant term used by the younger generations (under 30).
 The word beurette, the female version of beur, is created by adding the -ette female suffix in French.
-In French many slang words are created by simply reversing the word in terms of spelling and then reading it out.
-Because of French grammar rules, the new word is usually completely different from the result of reversing the word phonetically.
+In French many slang words are created by simply reversing the syllables in a word and then reading the result (e.g. "femme" becomes "meuf" in verlan.
 The word beurgeois is derived from a combination of the words beur and bourgeois.

 The term is mostly used in French-speaking European countries ― France, Belgium, Monaco, Luxembourg and Switzerland ― as well as in the Maghreb.
 Due to cultural integration between such peoples across Europe, the term is now popular in other parts of Europe with a large Maghrebi community, such as the UK, Spain, the Netherlands and Italy.

 Since 1992, the BEUR.FM radio station has broadcast nationwide (106.7 FM in Paris).